dptech-corp/Uni-Dock/unidock/README.md

 3. Uni-Dock computes slowly for few (<10) ligands.

      The optimal application of Uni-Dock occurs in scenarios where one binding pocket interacts with numerous (in an order of 1000) ligands.
 As the number of ligands within a single computational batch increases, the average processing speed improves.
 In instances where only a few ligands are present for one binding pocket, the overhead proportion becomes considerably large, leading to slower computational performance.
+4. Which GPU architectures does Uni-Dock support?
+   Before Uni-Dock v1.1, unidock supported rcom and cuda, but version 1.1 has a lot of performance optimizations for CUDA, so future updates will no longer support the rcom platform.
+If you need to use the rcom platform, you can use Uni-dock v1.0.

 ### Addendum to "FAQ 3 - Uni-Dock computes slowly for few (<10) ligands.":

 The `paired_batch` mode provides a mechanism to accelerate simultaneous 1:1 docking in batches using Vina scoring, using CUDA streams.
 To run docking using this mode, invoke unidock with the parameter `--paired_batch_size` value >0, with the protein:ligand configurations passed in JSON form using `--ligand_index`.
 The JSON file should use schema defined in paired_batching.schema.json.